6. Accreditation Evaluation

 6.2.
 Reasonable Assurance

 If a proposed US or Canadian veterinary college seeking a Letter of Reasonable Assurance desires consultation and advice on planning, the college may request a consultative site visit.
+A fee will be charged for a consultative and initial comprehensive site visit.
 The consultative site team is composed of COE site visitors and AVMA staff who provide an unofficial appraisal of the program as related to planned compliance with the Standards.
 The proposed college must submit a detailed self-study report of evaluation noting the plan six (6) weeks in advance of the site visit, and after the visit, the COE will provide an unofficial written report of evaluation noting the readiness for a complete site visit.
 All expenses for the consultative site visit are paid by the proposed college.

 Upon request, the Council will consider evaluation of an existing, proposed, or newly established college.
 The Council and/or AVMA staff offers reasonable consultation to any college concerning accreditation including Reasonable Assurance and Provisional Accreditation.
 Procedures for Reasonable Assurance evaluations are identical to steps '1-6' and '8' of the "Procedure for Accreditation Evaluation" (Section 6.1.1).
 Reasonable Assurance does not confer accreditation of any kind on a developing college.